anilmaurya/burst-balloons/README.md

 Burst Balloons is HTML5 Game.

-In this game, Player(Monkey) shoot bows to burst balloons.
+In this game, Player(Monkey) shoot arrow to burst balloons.

+Playing Instructions:

+-> Use Arrow keys to move Monkey.
+-> Use Space to shoot arrow.

 we have used http://craftyjs.com/ framework to make this Game.